How To Become A Pilates Instructor

 • Pilates as fitness

-As you start to figure out where your own Pilates training program is taking you, it’s important to begin to practice teaching your own Pilates style with your friends, family, and whoever will let you!
-It will be required for you to log your hours of teaching Pilates, because you’ll likely need to complete +500 hours or more for all modalities, if seeking out a full certification.
+As you start to figure out where your own Pilates training program is taking you, it’s important to begin to practice teaching your own Pilates style with your friends, family, and whoever you meet!
+It will be required for you to log your hours of teaching Pilates, because you’ll need to complete +500 hours or more for all modalities.
+It’s recommended to seek out a full comprehensive certification on all modalities so your clients can utilize the studio equipment progression, the way Joe intended.

 4. Take Your Test